 Where to Eat in Dubai

 There is no shortage of places to eat in Dubai, you will find great restaurants all through the city, from world class fine dining to food trucks and street food.
-If you are looking for a new area to try out, check out Blue Waters located near the soon-to-be open (early-mid 2020 is suggested) Ain Wheel, the largest observation wheel in the world.
+If you are looking for a new area to try out, check out Blue Waters located near the newly opened Ain Wheel, the largest observation wheel in the world.

 Talking about the Burj al Arab, if you really want to splurge, look at doing high tea in this iconic hotel.
 I have not yet had the pleasure, but it is definitely on my list of things to do in future trips to Dubai.

 Dubai is a surprisingly western city and is actually very safe.
 While it’s important to learn a little about the Sharia Law so that you can respect the Muslim way of life here, it’s also important to realise in reality it’s not as restrictive as it may seem for visitors.